 What does SSD health status mean?

 The health status of an SSD refers to the overall condition and performance of the drive.
 When an SSD is in good health, it will function properly and meet the manufacturer’s specifications for speed, capacity, and reliability.
+If you are worried about your SSD health, click this link to read about symptoms of SSD failure.

 On the other hand, when an SSD is experiencing problems, its health status may be compromised, which can lead to issues such as slow performance, data loss, or hardware failure.